PatrickSpemann/ircbot/docs/README.md

 * `!quotes`: Posts the URL (if available) to the complete quotes.
 * `!timer`: Posts a reminder after a given delay.
 Example: `!timer 1d1h1m1s Reminder`
 * `!joke`: Posts a random joke.
-* `!crypto` or `price`: Gets crypto currency data via coinmarketcap API.
-You can search by name or ticker symbol.
 * `!w [location]` or `weather [location]`: Posts weather data for the supplied location.
 Location can be a city or a ZIP code.
 * `!message` or `msg`: Sends a message to a user the next time he joins the channel.
 Example: `!message Kirill Hello!`.
 * `!uman`: ?